projectsolace/solace-react-native/README.md

 On the backend we test Express, our database models and our Watson API behavior.

-On the frontend, we test our React-Native component and Redux store for expected behavior, and also test specific actions of out libraries and modules.
+On the frontend, we test our React-Native component and Redux store for expected behavior, and also test specific actions of our libraries and modules.

 All tests are run via